brianstrand-brt/pytorch_active_learning/README.md

 *Active Transfer Learning for Adaptive Sampling (ATLAS)*

-The book covers how to apply them indepedently, in combination, and for different use cases in Computer Vision and Natural Language Processing.
+The book covers how to apply them independently, in combination, and for different use cases in Computer Vision and Natural Language Processing.
 It also covers strategies for sampling for real-world diversity to avoid bias.

 ## Installation: